salihayoubi23/EntreVoisins_P3/README.md

   access this repository with this link, download or import the project on Android Studio In order to compile the project, you have the choice either by selecting a virtual emulator or on a real smartphone, finally click on Run 'app', the code will compile automatically.
-  Here are the features present in the Entrevoisins avant modification application:
+  Here are the features present in the Entrevoisins before modification :

    ● list my neighbors;